 Safari in Ngorongoro Crater

 From our accommodation, we set off after breakfast, a 6am departure to reach the rim and then descend into the vast crater itself.
 At one side there’s the Lerai Forest, classic mountain forest landscape with almost tropical characteristics.
 This is good elephant country, so keep your eyes peeled.
 By the side of the nearby swampland is what is sometimes called the ‘elephant graveyard’ as the mighty male tuskers at the end of their lives come to chew on the soft, swampland grasses once their teeth have failed them.

 The crater has a population of around 120 lions, with well-defined territories; 15,000 wildebeest, 9,000 zebra, 400 hyenas, and around 50 black rhino.
 Many wildebeest and other herd animals are resident, benefiting from the many sources of year-round waters and are boosted by some migrators in season.
 Buffalo, Thomson’s gazelle and eland are also present in numbers.
 Hippos can be found in pools and swampland and highland birdlife is colourful and plentiful around the waters.
 Flamingos can often be seen in Lake Magadi, which occupies part of the crater floor.

-Breakfast is served at your Tarangire accommodation.
-Lunch will also be prepared by your Tarangire accommodation and enjoyed after your morning game-drive, before we return you to the airport for your flight home.
-As today is the departure day of your Tanzania Classic trip, please note that dinner tonight is not included in the tour.
+Breakfast is served at your accommodation at Ngorongoro.
+Lunch will be prepared by the Ngorongoro accommodation, and enjoyed after your morning game-drive, before we return you to the airport for your flight home.
+As today is your departure day, please note that dinner tonight is not included in the tour.